vgainullin/iclr19-graph2graph/README.md

 * Numpy
 * scikit-learn

-The code has been tested under python 2.7 with pytorch 0.4.1.
+The code has been tested under python 3.6, torch v1.4.0 and cuda v10.0.

 ## Quick Start
 The tutorial of training and testing our variational junction tree encoder-decoder is in [diff_vae/README.md](./diff_vae).